- Information for the Public

 The FDA wants consumers to know that UV radiation in tanning devices poses serious health risks.
 A 2009 report by the International Agency for Research on Cancer (IARC), part of the World Health Organization, concludes that tanning devices are more dangerous than previously thought.
 Exposure to UV radiation, whether from the sun or indoor tanning beds, can cause:

 - Skin cancer

 - Premature skin aging

 - Eye damage (both short- and long-term)

-The ultraviolet lamps, subject to the performance standard, produce radiation within a prescribed range of wavelengths and are intended for use in sunlamp products.
+The ultraviolet lamps, also subject to the performance standard, produce radiation within a prescribed range of wavelengths and are intended for use in sunlamp products.

 Overexposure to sunlamps and/or sunlamp products can cause eye and skin injury and allergic reactions.
-Repeated exposure may cause premature aging of skin and skin cancer.
+Repeated exposure may cause premature aging of the skin and skin cancer.

 The term "suntanning preparations" includes gels, creams, liquids, and other topical products that are intended to provide cosmetic effects on the skin while tanning through exposure to ultraviolet (UV) radiation (such as moisturizing or conditioning products) or to give the appearance of a tan by imparting color to the skin through the application of approved color additives, such as dihydroxyacetone, without the need for exposure to UV radiation.